 - You may even want to mention that although our country feels divided after the election, we can still work together to move forward together by sharing ideas and respecting each other. ie. We aren’t just Democrats and Republicans; we are Americans with real problems that we need to solve by working together.

-The more we learn to respect each other, communicate, and work together , especially during difficult times, the stronger we will be as a people.
+Hope you and your students enjoyed this class community-building activity.
+The more we learn to respect each other, communicate, and work together, especially during difficult times, the stronger we will be as a people.
 Let’s spread as much love, kindness, and mutual respect as we possibly can.

 The Importance of Community Building in Class - Kid World CitizenFebruary 17, 2019 at 10:10 pm

 […] event that is affecting students.
 Sherry Sebesta from World Language Cafe has a great idea called Mindshift, that works as a community building game with a bigger message- I’ll link to it in the show […]